Johnston A.F.C.

 Johnston A.F.C. are a Welsh football club from Johnston, Pembrokeshire in the southwest of Wales.
 They currently play in the Pembrokeshire League Division Two.

 History

-The club joined the Pembrokeshire League as a division three side for the 1965–66 season, finishing in eight place.
+The club joined the Pembrokeshire League as a division three side for the 1965–66 season, finishing in eighth place.
 The team's most memorable period was in the 1980s when they won three Division One championships in a row, as well as finishing runners-up on a further four occasions.